IKIM-Essen/ClusterDocs/docs/team.md

 - questions about getting started or choosing the right workflow;
 - help interpreting an RCC or Slurm error;
 - feedback and corrections for ClusterDocs;
-- questions about the service transition; and
+- questions about current access and supported services; and
 - requests that need discussion with the RCC team or other experienced users.

 Do not post passwords, private SSH keys, access tokens, patient identifiers,